 New to the Sault?
 We can help!

 As a recognized leader in the settlement and integration of newcomers and refugees to Sault Ste.
-Marie, we can provide the resources and guidance you need to become engaged in social, civic, cultural, and economic life.
+Marie, we provide the resources and guidance you need to become engaged in social, civic, cultural, and economic life.

-Would you like to receive services in French?
-If so, please contact: Réseau du Nord | Soutien à l’immigration Francophone.
+If you’d like to receive services in French, please contact our partner organization Réseau du Nord | Soutien à l’immigration Francophone.

-Under RAP, GARs are provided with immediate resettlement assistance, orientation services and income support upon arrival in Canada within the first 4 – 6 weeks that they arrive.
+Under RAP, GARs are provided with immediate resettlement assistance, orientation services and income support upon arrival in Canada within the first 4 – 6 weeks they arrive.
 Financial support is administered by Immigration, Refugees, and Citizenship Canada (IRCC) and delivered directly to clients.
 Other services such as assistance at reception centres, the provision of temporary accommodation, help in finding permanent housing and orientation to life in Canada are provided by Service Provider Organizations (SPOs) through Contribution Agreements.
-Using a hub and spoke model, the Sault Community Career Centre has established a partnership with Thunder Bay Multicultural Association (TBMA) for the RAP program.
+Using a hub and spoke model, the Sault Community Career Centre has partnered with Thunder Bay Multicultural Association (TBMA) for the RAP program.

 Resettlement Assistance Program (RAP) program services include: